Why are there so many dead bees on the ground

 The number actually varies depending on many factors like geography, environmental factors, colony size, etc. In a large hive, almost 500 to 1200 bees die on average.

-But those bees won’t die in the same place like in front of your hive.
-Those number of bees die due to several factors including the following.
+But those bees won’t die in the same place as in front of your hive repeatedly.
+Those number of bees die due to several factors, including the following.

 1. Drone bees after mating with the queen.